opennetworkinglab/onos-p4-tutorial/EXERCISE-3.md

   switch interface/gateway IPv6 addresses, by replying with NDP Neighbor Advertisements (NA) notifying their `myStationMac` address;
-* Packets received with Ethernet destination `myStationMac` should be processed through the routing pipeline, otherwise the bridging one;
+* Packets received with Ethernet destination `myStationMac` should be processed through the routing pipeline (traffic that is not dropped can then be processed through the bridging pipeline);
-* When routing, the P4 program should look at the IPv6 destination address, if a matching entry is found, the packet should be forwarded to a given next hop and the packet Ethernet addresses modified accordingly (source set to `myStationMac` and destination to the next hop one);
+* When routing, the P4 program should look at the IPv6 destination address.
+If a matching entry is found, the packet should be forwarded to a given next hop and the packet's Ethernet addresses should be modified accordingly (source set to `myStationMac` and destination to the next hop one);
-* When routing packets to a different leaf across the spines, leaf switches should be able to use ECMP do distribute traffic.
+* When routing packets to a different leaf across the spines, leaf switches should be able to use ECMP to distribute traffic.

 ### Configuration